 - Use or experimentation with injection drugs

-In order for treatment of liver disease to have a chance of success, future exposure to risk factors needs to be reduced, if possible.
-This can be done in the case of factors such as alcohol consumption and drug use, but not in the case of a viral infection that is already present.
+In order for treatment of liver disease to have a chance of success, your future exposure to risk factors needs to be reduced, if possible.
+This can be done by controlling factors such as alcohol consumption and drug use, but little can be done about a viral infection that’s already present.

 Liver function tests